$0 Alberta Adoption Quick-Start Checklist

 What Happens at the Hearing

-Whether you are self-represented or using a lawyer, the court hearing for a step-parent or kinship adoption is typically brief — often 15 to 30 minutes.
+Whether you are self-represented or using a lawyer, the court hearing for a step-parent or kinship adoption is often brief, but timing varies.
 Most judges approach these hearings warmly, particularly when the child is present.

 The judge reviews the application, confirms that all required parties received notice, reviews the consent documents, and may ask the child (if 12+) directly whether they agree to the adoption.
 Once satisfied, the judge signs the Adoption Order.